 - UNCF IIP Fellows must have successfully completed the IIPP Sophomore Summer Policy Institute, Junior Year Study Abroad, Junior Summer Policy Institute, IIPP Internship, and Summer Language Institute to be considered for Accelerated Entry Status.

-- Students must be nominated by UNCFSP and then reviewed by the Monterey Institute admissions committee.
+- Students must be nominated by UNCFSP and then reviewed by the Institute admissions committee.
 Admissions decisions will be sent directly to the candidate.

-UNCF students accepted into the Monterey Institute programs will be admitted with Accelerated Entry status.
+UNCF students accepted into the Institute programs will be admitted with Accelerated Entry status.
 Normal status requires the completion of 60 credit hours to earn a master's degree; only 48 credits will be required of IIPP Fellows for degree completion under this Accelerated Entry status.

-To apply for the Monterey Institute Merit Scholarship and Accelerated Entry as an IIPP Fellow, you must be nominated by UNCFSP.
+To apply for the MIIS Merit Scholarship and Accelerated Entry as an IIPP Fellow, you must be nominated by UNCFSP.
 Once you have been nominated, you may submit your completed application for admission to a degree program plus all support documents including transcripts, test scores, letters of recommendation, resume and statement of purpose by the priority scholarship deadline.
 For Fall semester there are three rounds of scholarship selection: December 1, February 1, and March 1.
 For Spring semester the priority deadline is October 1.
 Late applications will be considered for scholarships on a funds-available basis.
 Apply online by one of our scholarship deadlines.

 To learn more about the United Negro College Fund Special Programs Corporation, visit their website.